Firefox (film): Production

 The film is based on the creation of a "mythical" super fighter: the MiG-31 Firefox.
 The original Firefox from the novel was nearly identical in appearance to the Mikoyan-Gurevich MiG-25.
-The more intimidating version seen in the movie was created specifically for the film, and takes many of its design cues from the SR-71 Blackbird.
+The more intimidating version seen in the movie, however, takes many of its design cues from the SR-71 Blackbird.
 In the sequel novel, Firefox Down, the Firefox's appearance is described as matching the one in the film.
-For filming, four large-scale replicas were created, along with one full-size model measuring 66 feet long, 44 feet wide, and 20 feet high.
+For filming, four large-scale replicas were created, along with one full-size model measuring 66 ft long, 44 ft wide, and 20 ft high.
 The full-size model was built from a radio station broadcast-antenna skeleton and was capable of taxiing at 30–40 mph.

 Development

 On April 25, 1977, Publishers Weekly reported that Talent Associates purchased the film rights to Craig Thomas’ novel from Holt, Rinehart and Winston.
 However, on June 6, 1979, Hollywood Reporter claimed that Warner Bros. had acquired the property earlier.
 On September 11, 1980, Daily Variety announced Clint Eastwood's involvement.
 According to production notes held in the AMPAS files, Eastwood first hesitated to make the story into a film, worried that its appeal would be limited, but after reading the book he decided to move forward.